Not a member? You should join Listal here. Existing members Login here

 Bloody good anime!

-This is the original Japanese series of Sailor Moon, the first of four (I think) that were adapted and reduced to make the American dub version of the show.
+This is the original Japanese series of Sailor Moon, the first of four (I think) that were adapted and reduced to make the [Link removed - login to see] version of the show.
 In this 46-episode series we are gradually introduced to the five sailor warriors, and their alter egos, and we follow their fight against the Dark Kingdom.

 Though it follows the same storyline as the dub, there is a huge difference in the two because of all the extra episodes and scenes that were cut out of the dub.
 The dub was also more aimed at children while this series contains a lot more mature scenes, and the odd swear word, that were removed in America and other countries.
 Even the theme tune was changed to make it more childish!
 I think that changing it to suit a much younger audience was a bit of a mistake, I mean, Usagi is 14 and Mamoru is in his 20's and their relationship is an odd one (in this series, they even kiss when Usagi is drunk!).